isilay-subasi/algorithm-questions/README.md

 5. Write a method named digitCount that gets two integers n and digit as parameters (in this order).
 The method counts the number of digits in n that are equal to digit.
 For example, if the parameters are 4574172 and 7, the method should return 2.
 Note that 7 occurs 2 times in 4574172.

+6. Write a method named digitRemoveAt that gets two integers n and i as parameters (in this order).
+The method returns the integer obtained from n by the removal of its i-th digit.
+For example, if the parameters are 61748 and 3, the method should return 6748.
+Note that the third digit is removed from 61748.

+7. Write a method named digitRemoveAll that gets two integers n and digit as pa- rameters (in this order).
+The method should return the integer obtained from n by the removal of all digits with value equal to the parameter digit.
+For example, if the parameters are 647544 and 4, it should return 675.
+Note that all occurrences of 4 in 647544 are removed.